hardaker/draft-hardaker-dnsop-intentionally-temporarily-insecure/draft-hardaker-dnsop-intentionally-temporarily-insecure.md

 8. If the TTLs were modified in the optional step 1, change them back to their preferred values.

+## Transitioning using two DNS servers

+Another option for performing an algorithm roll is to make use of two (or more) NS records, where one of them continues to serve a zone signed by the old algorithm and the other nameserver switches to serving the zone signed by the new algorithm.
+This allows for clients that end up at the wrong NS to eventually give up and switch to the other, containing the expected algorithm.
+The downside of this approach is a deliberate delay in resolutions from resolvers that query the wrong nameserver for a given DS record.

+The steps for deploying this technique to switch algorithms is as follows:

+1. Optional: lower the TTLs of the zone's DS record (if possible) and the SOA's negative TTL (MINIMUM) {{RFC1035}}.

+2. Ensure your zone has matching NS records in both the child data and in the parent data.

+3. Leaving the old algorithm DS record in the parent zone, resign the child zone using a new algorithm and publish it on 50% of the child's nameservers.

+4. Wait a period of time equal to max(TTL in the zone, DS record).

+5. Simultaneously remove the old DS record from the parent, and publish a new DS record referring to the new DNSKEY and its new algorithm.

+6. Wait a period of time equal to max(TTL in the zone, DS record).

+7. Update the zones served from the unmodified set of authoritative servers to begin publishing the newer zone with the newer DNSKEYs.

+Credit for this idea goes to Tuomo Soini and Paul Wouters.

 # Operational considerations